dillpixel/fitbit-google-analytics/README.md

 # Fitbit Google Analytics
+Integrate Google Analytics into your Fitbit OS app or clock face with just a few lines of code.
+Aggregated data includes the following:
+* active users
+* data sources (for tracking multiple apps)
+* display-on events (akin to page views)
+* geographic locations
+* screen resolution (Ionic or Versa)

-Integrate analytics into your Fitbit OS app or clock face with just a few lines of code.
-Fitbit Google Analytics will automatically register an event each time the display turns on.
-A client ID is created for each installation, allowing Google Analytics to anonymously identify unique users.
-The [Fitbit ASAP](https://github.com/dillpixel/fitbit-asap) module is used to cache events on the device and send them to the companion once a connection becomes available.
+This module creates a client ID for each installation, allowing Google Analytics to anonymously identify unique users.
+The [Fitbit ASAP](https://github.com/dillpixel/fitbit-asap) module is used internally to cache events on the device and send them to the companion once a connection becomes available.
 ## Usage
 This module assumes you're using the [Fitbit CLI](https://dev.fitbit.com/build/guides/command-line-interface/) in your workflow, which allows you to manage packages using [npm](https://docs.npmjs.com/about-npm/).
 #### Installation